julius-ek-hub/whatsapp-cloned/README.md

 # WhatsApp Clone

-This is my very first project on Github.
 A fully functioning full stack Web App.

-I call it WhatsApp Clone because it looks like WhatsApp except that its a little crappier.
+Call it WhatsApp Clone because it looks like WhatsApp except that its crappy. the JavaScript is pure with no Libraries or Frameworks.
-It is completely free to clone or download and modify for any use whatsoever.
-The entire App runs on a single page, the JavaScript is pure with no Libraries or Frameworks.

 ## Configurations